diodesign/diosix/docs/build.md

 ```

 This compiles the codebase for the default target defined in `hypervisor/hw/ports/default.yaml` and
 places the output ELF executable in `./zig-out/bin/vmdiosix`.
 The default target is the QEMU Virt platform, suitable for QEMU versions 10 and later.
+The generated executable contains both the hypervisor and the root VM image, ready to be booted.

-For instructions on booting and running the built hypervisor, see [Run Diosix](run.md).
+For more information on booting the built hypervisor, see [Run Diosix](run.md).

-### Customize compilation options
+#### Customize compilation options

-You can pass standard Zig build options and Diosix-specific build options
+You can pass standard Zig build options and Diosix-specific build options to the wrapper
-directly to the wrapper script to process.
-For example, to override the hardware
+script to process.
+For example, to override the hardware target platform from the default,
-target platform from the default, compile an optimized build, or build for a legacy processor or emulator lacking newer RISC-V extensions, see the following commands:
+compile an optimized build, or build for a legacy processor or emulator lacking newer RISC-V
+extensions, see the following commands:

 ```bash
 # Target a specific hardware port, such as the PMP-only QEMU Virt platform